By Iacovos Iacovides, APC Sports Consulting Ltd

 As far as the athlete’s finances are concerned, it is almost guaranteed doomsday.
 In the blink of an eye, sponsorships, scholarships, incomes, savings, physical assets—you name it—everything gone.
 Marion Jones’ $1 million of endorsements gone, her $2.5 million home in North Carolina along with her mother’s house sold, in addition to the $80,000 per race of forgone income and the five years she spent in federal prison.
 Lance Armstrong was asked to pay $10 million to SCA Promotions Inc. for years of lying and deception, while all his sponsors— $75 million in monetary value—deserted him without a second thought.
 Armstrong himself publicly said that his doping debacle cost him a total of $100 million; it even crushed the momentum of his charity—those Livestrong bracelets that anyone born in the 90s is probably familiar with.

 Article 10(2) of the WADA regulations state that if you get caught once, you get a ban of two years—officially no games, matches even training—and the second time, signals a lifetime ban.
-Of course, only the lucky few get to strike number 2 because you are probably done the first time, unless you can pull a Maradona.
-But even for Maradona, when in the 1994 World Cup 5 variants of ephedrine were discovered in his blood, albeit towards the final stages of his football career at the age of 34, it unceremoniously ended his international endeavours.
+Of course, only the lucky few get to strike number 2 because you are probably done the first time unless you can pull a Maradona.
+But even for Maradona, when in the 1994 World Cup 5 variants of ephedrine were discovered in his blood, albeit towards the final stages of his football career at the age of 34, it unceremoniously ended his international endeavors.
 He nonetheless, managed to reinvent himself as a football coach and currently enjoys a decent coaching career.
 However, Maradona was one of the best football players in the history of the most popular sport in the world and his story is by no means the usual conclusion to a doping saga.
 Marion Jones and Lance Armstrong were not as lucky.

 PEDs can have devastating effects on athletes; financially, psychologically, on their wellbeing and their career.
 The future looks even grimmer when one considers that gene-editing is on the up and up.
 But at the end of the day, the Money Smart Athlete should put everything into perspective and soberly do a simple cost-benefit analysis, in order to discover that doping is not worth risking everything they ever worked for.
 In a sense, it is like a house of cards; you might be able to evade authorities for years and beat dozens of tests, but it only takes the one for everything to crumble!